 … and by whom

-Readers of Coach and Bus Week magazine who are coach operators, and other industry experts, were asked to nominate attractions whose service they had admired during the last 12 months.
-They were asked to explain why they thought that the nominated attraction deserved this award.
+Readers of Coach and Bus Week magazine who are coach operators were asked to nominate shopping attractions whose service they had admired during the last 12 months.
+They were asked to explain why they think the nominated attraction deserves this award.